 - 1. Unauthorized downloading of content using the Library's public internet workstations is prohibited. - 2.
 External data storage devices can harbor and transmit malicious software to any workstation or network to which they are connected.
-While patrons may connect a personally owned data storage device to a Library internet workstation, they are responsible for any loss or damage caused to Library systems as a result of such connection. - 3.
-The internet offers patrons access to electronic mail, chat groups and social media.
+While patrons may connect a personally owned data storage device to a Library internet workstation, patrons are responsible for any loss or damage caused to Library systems as a result of such connection. - The internet offers patrons access to electronic mail, chat groups and social media.
 There is a potential for abuse when content carried by these services may be deemed obscene or harmful.
 When this occurs, patrons may be asked by staff to close or cease using the site or service from the Library. - 4.
 Patrons may be accompanied by one (1) other person while at a workstation.
+Time is limited to two

+(2) hours per day per individual, but the limit may be extended by staff if demand for the public computer allows.

-Time is limited to two (2) hours per day per individual. - 5.
-To facilitate closing procedures, Library workstations begin a shutdown procedure fifteen (15) minutes prior to closing time.
+5. To facilitate closing procedures, Library workstations begin a shutdown procedure fifteen (15) minutes prior to closing time.
 New sessions may not be started after this time.
 Further, authorized Library staff reserve the right to interrupt or shutdown any or all electronic services at any time if the confidentiality, integrity or availability of any Library electronic system or resource is threatened.